luism-s/luism-s.github.io/_pages/curriculum.md

 **Front-end Developer** at [Adidas](https://adidas.com){:target='_blank'}

-Working in a SCRUM team to deliver an internal web application tool for creating moodboard and presentations.
+Working along a SCRUM team to deliver an internal web application for creating moodboards and presentations.
+I took the project frontend team lead role and drove a major refactor of legacy code.

-* Web applications development (React JS/Typesc)
-* Project’s front-end team leading
+* Development in React JS, Redux and Typescript
 * Code reviews, task estimation, user story refinement
 * Conducting interviews for the front-end team